Fleuronic/WorkflowDemo/README.md

 }
 ```

 Refer also to the demo list view, which is implemented solely in Declarative UIKit.
-This choice provided a more concise and readable definition than even SwiftUI’s equivalent.
+This choice provided a more concise and readable definition than even the SwiftUI equivalent.

 ```swift
 extension DemoList {